Bulk Slash: Gameplay

-Bulk Slash is a third-person action mecha simulation game reminiscent of Virtual On: Cyber Troopers where players assume the role of SDF fighter pilot Cress Dawley taking control of a transforming flying mech through seven stages/levels, each with a boss at the end that must be fought before progressing any further, in a effort to overthrow the army of military chief Alois Gardona of planet Blau alongside his planetary coalition as the main objective.
+Bulk Slash is a third-person action mecha simulation game reminiscent of Virtual On: Cyber Troopers where players assume the role of SDF fighter pilot Cress Dawley taking control of a transforming flying mech through seven stages/levels, each with a boss at the end that must be fought before progressing any further, in an effort to overthrow the army of military chief Alois Gardona of planet Blau alongside his planetary coalition as the main objective.
 The game takes place in a future where Gardona and discriminated inhabitants of Blau plot a coup d'état against their oppressors, which won a galactic war, to bring power back on their home with the aid of a planetary coalition.
-During gameplay, players tackle multiple objectives across each stage while fighting airborne and on the ground with a diverse seletion of weapons such as bombs capable of obliterating any enemy caught in their blast radius.
+During gameplay, players tackle multiple objectives across each stage while fighting airborne and on the ground with a diverse selection of weapons such as bombs capable of obliterating any enemy caught in their blast radius.

 A notable gameplay feature is the Manageable Intelligent Support System (M.I.S.S.); on every stage, a female navigator is hidden in certain areas and after being recruited by the players, each one provides their own special abilities.
 Each navigator players bring alongside during stages gain experience points that are separate from the score and for experience points gained, they are leveled up, altering the game's ending.
 Players initially take control of the main character at the start, while extra M.I.S.S. navigators are recruited through gameplay and any of them can be switched to between missions: